exo-cortex/therustybits_microbit_tutorials/README.md

 Follow-along repository for embedded Rust tutorial video series (The Rusty Bits)[https://www.youtube.com/@therustybits] on Youtube.

 This is an embedded Rust project that utilizes the BBC Microbit microcontroller board.
 The microbit is a microcontroller board with a 5x5 LED-matrix, sensors, a microfone, two buttons and a speaker.
 It uses an nRF52833 microprocessor.

+## 1 Debug message
 It simply runs a loop that outputs a debug message using (rtt-target)[https://docs.rs/rtt-target/latest/rtt_target/] (Real-Time Transfer protocol) which should appear in your terminal.

 # Setup
 - install the cargo plugin `cargo-embed` using `$cargo install cargo-embed` (may take a while)